GoogleCloudPlatform/rad-lab/README.md

 Each module will list the minimum IAM permissions users require to successfully create the infrastructure.

-Additional permissions are required when creating a new Project as part of the deployment.
-The user will need access to a billing account via the `roles/billing.user` & would be able to view the organization via `roles/resourcemanager.organizationViewer` IAM roles and permission to create the Project under the parent Organization or Folder.
+Additional [permissions](./radlab-launcher/README.md#iam-permissions-prerequisites) are required when deploying the RAD Lab modules via [RAD Lab Launcher](./radlab-launcher)

 ## Repository Structure